Derek Carr Player Prop Bets for NFL Week 18 | Las Vegas vs. Los Angeles 1/9/2022

 Season Stats

-- The Raiders, who rank 18th in the NFL in points scored, have attempted a pass 60.9% of the time while running the ball 39.1% of the time.
+- The Raiders, who rank 18th in the NFL in points scored, have dropped back to pass 60.9% of the time while running the football 39.1% of the time.

 - Carr has attempted 69 of his 590 passes in the red zone, accounting for 51.1% of his team's red zone plays.